qxdddliu/m-1/README.md

 1. Increase breath, range, & accuracy of future predictions.
 2. Increase speed at which you can act on the world.
-3. Increase ability to imagine beneficial situations for yourself and other intelligent agents.
+3. Increase ability to imagine beneficial situations for yourself and the majority of other intelligent agents.

 If your interested in working on this together e-mail me your resume at quinnliu@vt.edu :)